knpuniversity/phpunit/knpu/prophecy-mocking.md

 ## Revealing the Prophecy

 There's *one* other tiny difference in Prophecy.
-I'll break this onto multiple lines first so things look better.
+First, I'll break this onto multiple lines so it looks nicer.
 When you finally pass in your mock, you need to call `->reveal()`.
 On a technical level, this kind of turns your "mock builder" object into a true mock object.
 On a philosophical Prophecy level, this *reveals the prophecy* that the prophet prophesized.